uconn-origins/wedgeford/highenergy_RT/index.md

 Two components (from original paper)

-1. fUV continuum from stellar source with scattering computed using Henyey–Greenstein phase function.
+1. fUV continuum from stellar source with scattering computed using Henyey–Greenstein phase function. (this is the main MC done in the code)
-2. Lyman alpha transport
+2. Lyman alpha transport (done afterwards based on template spectrum)

 ## X-ray contribution

-X-ray fluxes are computed similarly, with some template set of energies.
+X-ray fluxes are computed similarly, with some template set of energies and output into ```.dat``` files

+Additional component (unclear where this goes): ```ZetaHe``` and ```ZetaH2``` - finds ionization rates and outputs them.
+Is this used in the chem?

 **Note**
 In principle, both of these could be done with the ```radmc3d mcmono ``` method by adopting continuum models for the fUV and X-ray for which radmc3d would provide mean intensity fields for the UV and X-ray at every point.
 Then the gas temperature could be recalculated just like in ```torus2chem.py```